achntrl/BurndownChart/README.md

 * By default it will use a path of /parse for the API routes.
 * You now have a database named "parse" that contains your Parse data
 * Install ngrok and you can test with devices
-* Run `heroku local web` to test the prod build of the React app on your local environement
+* Run `heroku local web` to test the prod build of the React app on your local environment

 ### Getting Started With Heroku + mLab Development